 (Audit of the Universe, chapter 8.2)

 I respond.
 “Like in our overall investigation, it’s important that we see the whole picture and not just a piece of the puzzle.
 Now let’s talk about the day-to-day habits we have toward our bodies.
 All intelligent beings are the sum of their habits.
 What do our habits say about us?
-Are they beneficial or detrimental to our health, welfare and lifespans?”
+Are they beneficial or detrimental to our health, welfare, and lifespans?”

 Food for Thought

 Compare this to a modern executive’s relationship with food.
-He wakes before dawn and returns home after dark, but his work day consists of sitting in his car or sitting at a desk.
+He wakes before dawn and returns home after dark, but his workday consists of sitting in his car or sitting at a desk.
 His calories—oftentimes, of which he consumes more than he expends—are commonly prepackaged and preprocessed.
-His diet contains fewer whole grains, fruits or vegetables and more fat, sugar and salt.
+His diet contains fewer whole grains, fruits or vegetables, and more fat, sugar, and salt.

 Drinking soda instead of water is unhealthy, but the realities complicate that decision.
 In much of Mexico, tap water is unsafe to drink.
 Much like our medieval ancestors drank beer because it was safer than untreated water, many Mexicans drink soda because it is cheaper and easier to obtain than safe drinking water.
 Increased consumption of soft drinks in Mexico has happened concurrently with the country becoming the world’s worst in obesity per capita.

 A similar health problem appeared in Central America and Africa when baby formula was first introduced to developing nations in those regions.
-Although formula is a healthy alternative to breast milk, this is only the case if it’s made using safe drinking water.
+Although the formula is a healthy alternative to breast milk, this is only the case if it’s made using safe drinking water.
 The unintended consequences of bringing powdered formula to a community without safe water included as many as one million infant deaths from malnutrition and diarrhea.

 Staying fit, use It or lose It